project-oak/oak/docs/CONTRIBUTING.md

 repository (we don't create additional branches on the main repository).

-Once the changes are made locally, the author creates a new commit on their newly created branch based on master, then pushes to their own fork, and creates a PR from the GitHub UI.
+Once the changes are made locally, the author creates a new commit on their newly created branch based on the main branch, then pushes to their own fork, and creates a PR from the GitHub UI.
 The author then selects one or more reviewers.

 The commit / PR description should follow
 [standard Git commit conventions](https://chris.beams.io/posts/git-commit/).